micos20/ENRON_fraud-detection/README.md

 | Recall           | 0.44                                 | 0.78                                 | 0.56                               |
 | Precision        | 0.25                                 | 0.41                                 | 0.50                               |

-The SVC with 14 features shows already promising results, but the actual predictions of the SGD classifier does not reflect our goal to find as many POIs as possible.
+The SVC with 14 features shows already promising results, but the actual predictions of the SGD classifier do not reflect our goal to find as many POIs as possible.
 In order to address this issue I coded as class called *flex_classifier* which can be used to optimize recall and precision output.
 I want to have a precision value >= 0.35 and a recall value of  >= 0.40 and the classifier shall optimize recall (as high as possible at given min. requirements).
 A code example of the SGD classifier is shown below.
+This flex classifier uses our SGD and SVC classifiers we've just created as base models and optimize the predictions based on the precision/ recall targets.

 ```python
 # Flex classifier for SGD model optimizing recall